Alirezairani1999/ML-Project/README.md

     - **[Heli Khoshroo](https://github.com/heliakhoshroo)**

 ### Introduction
-in this project we are going to apply machine learning method for above dataset.
+in this project we are going to apply machine learning methods for above dataset.